ShiftyMcCool/clowd-dav/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the CalDAV/CardDAV Client in different environments with production optimizations.
+This guide covers deploying Clowd DAV in different environments with production optimizations.

 ## Features